Aamina Sheikh

 Aamina Sheikh is an American-Pakistani actress, songwriter and former fashion model.
 Sheikh has received critical appreciation for her acting prowess, and has won four Lux Style Awards from nine nominations.

 Born in New York City and raised in Karachi and Riyadh, Sheikh studied video production at Hampshire College.
 After working as an assistant at Curious Pictures, she returned to Pakistan and started her career as a fashion model, during which she was a spokesperson for the French brand L'Oreal and received a Lux Style Award for Best Model nomination.
-She then featured as the female lead in the 2008 telefilm Baarish Mein Deewar and the Geo TV series Dil e Nadan, for which she received the Lux Style Award for Best Emerging Talent.
-Sheikh had roles in several series, including Daam (2010), Maat (2010), Uraan (2010), Mera Saaein (2010), Main Abdul Qadir Hoon (2010), Mera Saaein 2 (2012), Mirat Ul Uroos (2013) and Jackson Heights (2014).
+She then featured as the female lead in the 2008 telefilm Baarish Mein Deewar and the Geo TV series Dil-e-Nadan.
+Sheikh had roles in television productions, including Daam (2010), Maat (2010), Uraan (2010), Mera Saaein (2010), Main Abdul Qadir Hoon (2010), Mera Saaein 2 (2012), Mirat Ul Uroos (2013) and Jackson Heights (2014).

 Sheikh made her film debut with the 2012 acclaimed social drama Seedlings.
 Her performance in the film garnered critical appreciation and earned her many national and international awards, including the Lux Style Award for Best Film Actress, New York Film Festival Award and SAARC Film Festival Award.
-She achieved further success in the role of Zarnab in the romance Armaan (2013) and subsequently starred in the social drama Josh: Independence Through Unity (2014), a critical and commercial success.
+She achieved further success with her portrayal in the social drama Josh: Independence Through Unity (2014), a critical and commercial success.
 Sheikh was widely praised for her role and received nominations in the Best Actress category at the Lux Style Awards and the Silent River Film Festival.
 Her greatest commercial success came with the family drama Cake (2018).
 In 2015, she served as one of the committee members of the Pakistani Academy Selection Committee.

 Personal life

 She is an ethnic Sindhi.
-Sheikh married actor Mohib Mirza in Karachi.
-Their wedding was a three-day event taking place from 30 April to 2 May 2005.
+Sheikh married actor Mohib Mirza in Karachi in 2005.
 Mirza and Sheikh met on the set of a show which Mirza was hosting and she was directing.
-In an interview given to Jang, Mirza revealed that he had a difficult time convincing Sheikh's father to accept his plans for marriage, and that each meeting with him involved "extensive grilling".
+In an interview to Jang, Mirza revealed he had a difficult time convincing Sheikh's father to accept his plans for marriage.
 Mirza and Sheikh have a daughter, Meissa, born in 2015.
-The two announced their separation in 2018 and divorced in 2019.
-Sheikh remarried to a businessman, Omer Farooqi, in August 2020, and the couple gave birth to a son, named Issa, in 2021.
+The couple announced their separation in 2018 and divorced in 2019.
+Sheikh remarried to a businessman, Omer Farooqi, in August 2020, and the couple have a son, named Issa, born in 2021.